 Rugby World Cup final: When is the match and how do I watch it on TV?

+Argentina, New Zealand, England and South Africa are all one win away from reaching the final of the 2023 Rugby World Cup.

-Argentina became the first side to reach the World Cup semi-finals thanks to a 29-17 win over Wales in Marseille.
+Argentina became the first side to reach the semi-finals thanks to a 29-17 win over Wales in Marseille.

 They will play the All Blacks in Paris on Friday after New Zealand held off Ireland to secure a remarkable 28-24 victory at the Stade de France.

-England survived a late Fiji fightback to win 30-24 in Marseille and will play the winner of host nation France v reigning champions South Africa, who meet in Paris on Sunday night (October 15).
+England survived a late Fiji fightback to win 30-24 in Marseille and will play South Africa after their epic 29-28 win over France.

 When is the Rugby World Cup final?